 Bachelor of Laws with Honours

-All students enrolled in an LLB program may be eligible to graduate with an LLB with Honours.
+All students enrolled in 4-year LLB (3007083) may be eligible to graduate with an LLB with Honours.
 However, to enter the Honours program you must meet certain requirements during your LLB studies.
-These include:

 - You must be approaching the end of your LLB degree (i.e. completed at least 16 units of study)